b0sc/college/c/noterror/README.md

 ```

 In summary, this program provides a robust error-handling mechanism for different types of operations.
 It ensures that errors are logged appropriately and that critical errors result in a graceful exit, safeguarding the program from undefined behavior.

-In this program, we are tasked with implementing a robust error-handling mechanism in C. The program must handle three primary operations: file operations, memory allocation, and network communication.
-Additionally, it should log any errors that occur, return appropriate error codes, and exit the program gracefully in case of critical errors (e.g., memory allocation failure).
-The error handler will log all the relevant error details into a log file (`error_log.txt`) and manage error messages efficiently.